aaronpkelly/aaronpkelly.github.io/nixos.md

 I can find the network printer:

 ```
- aaron@nixos  ~  lpinfo --include-schemes dnssd -v
+$ lpinfo --include-schemes dnssd -v
 network dnssd://HP%20ENVY%204520%20series%20%5B7FE558%5D%20(5)._ipp._tcp.local/?uuid=1c852a4d-b800-1f08-abcd-c8d3ff7fe558
 ```

 ### jetdirect???

-in the past I was also able to use the _jetdirect socket_ to connect: socket://hp7fe558.lan
+in the past I was also able to use the _jetdirect socket_ to connect:

+	socket://hp7fe558.lan

 ## interface - CUPS!